Alimony? How the New Tax Law May Affect You

 Those who are thinking about filing for divorce should speak to a qualified Florida family lawyer about both current and future laws and the various ways to proceed.

-With 19 years of experience practicing family law, The Law Office of Patricia Palma, P.A. offers high-quality legal counsel in all Tampa, FL family law matters.
-If you have questions regarding divorce in Tampa, FL and how the new tax law can affect your alimony payments, contact The Law Office of Patricia Palma, P.A. at 813-258-3211 or contact us online to schedule a meeting at our Tampa office.
+With 19 years of experience practicing family law, The Law Offices of Patricia Palma, P.A. offers high-quality legal counsel in all Tampa, FL family law matters.
+If you have questions regarding divorce in Tampa, FL and how the new tax law can affect your alimony payments, contact The Law Offices of Patricia Palma, P.A. at 813-258-3211 or contact us online to schedule a meeting at our Tampa office.

 Disclaimer: The information in this blog post (“post”) is provided for general informational purposes only, and may not reflect the current law in your jurisdiction.
 No information contained in this post should be construed as legal advice from Justia Inc. or the individual author, nor is it intended to be a substitute for legal counsel on any subject matter.
 No reader of this post should act or refrain from acting on the basis of any information included in, or accessible through, this Post without seeking the appropriate legal or other professional advice on the particular facts and circumstances at issue from a lawyer licensed in the recipient’s state, country or other appropriate licensing jurisdiction.